haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 ### Scenario 2: 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM

 In scenario 2, we proceed to produce 1000 rigidbody docking models, from which we proceed to do a first clustering analysis.
 From the top clusters a flexible refinement then energy minization is done.
+This scenario illustrates the new flexibility of HADDOCK3, adding a clustering step after rigid-body docking, which is not possible in the HADDOCK2.X version.

 For the analysis following the docking results, we are using the solved complex [1GGR](https://www.rcsb.org/structure/1GGR), named e2a-hpr_1GGR.pdb.
 The configuration file for this scenario is: